hltfbk/E3C-Corpus/README.md

 ## Data Collection and Organization

-The corpus is a collection of clinical narratives extracted either from publications, such as PubMed (Journal Abstracts) and The Pan African Medical Journal (Journal), or from existing corpora like the SPACCC corpus (Dataset).
-It also contains medical documents collected from admission tests for specialties in medicine, patient information leaflets for medicines and abstracts of theses in medical science.
+The E3C corpus is a collection of clinical narratives extracted either from publications, such as PubMed (Journal Abstracts) and The Pan African Medical Journal (Journal), or from existing corpora like the SPACCC corpus (Dataset).
+The corpus also contains medical documents collected from admission tests for specialties in medicine, patient information leaflets for medicines and abstracts of theses in medical science.
 Table 1 shows this ditribution.

 | Layer       | Source      | English      | French       | Italian      | Spanish      | Basque       |
 | ----------- | ----------- | ------------ | ------------ | ------------ | ------------ | ------------ |